Alcée Fortier: Early life and education

 Fortier was born in St. James Parish, on Petit Versailles Plantation, which was owned by his maternal grandfather Valcour Aime and had long been cultivated for sugar cane.
 Alcée Fortier was the son of Florent-Louis Fortier and Marie-Edwige Aime.
 His father and grandfathers were sugar cane planters of French Creole ancestry.
-The Fortier family had been in the Louisiana territory since the early 18th century, which it was a French colony.
+The Fortier family had been in the Louisiana territory since the early 18th century, when it was a French colony.
 The families were prominent in the social and political life of the parish and the state.

 Fortier was a child when the American Civil War broke out.
 His family suffered a loss in fortune following the war, losing the property value of their slaves and struggling to adapt to a free labor market in a period of agricultural decline.
 Fortier completed classes at the classical school of A.V.
 Romain in New Orleans and entered the University of Virginia.
 Serious illness prevented him from completing his studies there.
 Fortier returned to New Orleans and read law, then started working as a clerk.